michaeluno/admin-page-framework/readme.txt

 - Added the `placement` field argument that allows the user to place field in the areas of section title and field title.
 - Added the `inline_mixed` built-in field type which introduces the ability to create inline mixed fields with the `content` field definition argument.
 - Added the ability to nest fields with the `content` field definition argument.
-- Added a new factory class to build forms for taxonomy terms.
+- Added a new factory class, `AdminPageFramework_TermMeta`, to build forms for taxonomy terms.
 - Changed the `type` argument in the field definition to be able to be omitted.
 - Changed the default value of the `label_min_width` field argument to `0` from `140` and its `min-width` CSS property value set to elements are handled with embedded CSS.
 - Changed the behabiour of collapsible seciton bars that expanded/collapised when a field in the bar was clicked.